 2: $(document).on('change keyup paste', '#TEXTBOX ID', function () { SetSessionValue("#TEXTBOX ID) });

-#1 is for check boxes and picklists#2 is for textbox inputs
+#1 is for check boxes and picklists

 The SetSessionValue is a reusable function I created to handle boolean, string and picklist.
 Check my blog post on DateTime fields on how to handle onChange events with them.
 Before we get into the source code for the SetSessionValue function, CRM Portals adds an _0 and _1 to the ID for boolean input on the portal.
 That is why you see me add an _1 in the source code below: